Jerusalem (Moore novel): Overview

 The novel's title is a reference to the poem "And did those feet in ancient time" by William Blake, which was set to music and given the title "Jerusalem" by Hubert Parry.
 Prominent themes include "poverty, wealth, history, the evolution of English as a visionary language" as well as "madness, ghosts, and the confusion of dreams, visions, memories, and premonitions."

-After the death of Moore's editor Steve Moore (no relation), he worked with three editors on the book, Donna Scott, author of Best of British Science Fiction 2016, writer and cultural historian John Higgs and writer Alistair Fruish.
+After the death of Moore's editor Steve Moore (no relation), he worked with three editors on the book, Donna Scott, editor of the Best of British Science Fiction anthology series, writer and cultural historian John Higgs and writer Alistair Fruish.
 In the acknowledgements section of the book, Moore credits Fruish with supplying information that allowed him to reveal "the gas street origins of free market capitalism and the industrial revolution" in the book.

 Editions

 The UK and US editions differ: the Knockabout edition is 1,180 pages long and is set in a small point size, whereas the Liveright edition is set in a larger point size and consequently is 1,266 pages long, and features a different author photo on the jacket.
-Alongside the one-volume hardcover first edition, Jerusalem was simultaneously released in a 3-volume slipcased paperback edition, and as an unabridged audio book narrated by Simon Vance, published by Recorded Books, Inc. The front cover (or, respectively, the slipcover for the 3-volume paperback edition) depicts several key scenes and characters from the novel in the form of a diorama.
+Alongside the one-volume hardcover first edition, Jerusalem was simultaneously released in a three-volume slipcased paperback edition, and as an unabridged audio book narrated by Simon Vance, published by Recorded Books, Inc. The front cover (or, respectively, the slipcover for the three-volume paperback edition) depicts several key scenes and characters from the novel in the form of a diorama.
 Each of the three Books begins with an epigram and photographic illustration (comprising cover illustrations for the slipcased volumes).